fluttercandies/flutter_photo_manager/README.md

     e.g. [MediaColumns.RELATIVE_PATH][].
 - For iOS, it makes a shortcut thing rather than create a new physical entity.
-  - Some albums are smart albums, their content is automatically managed by the system and cannot inserted entities manually.
+  - Some albums are smart albums, their content is automatically managed by the system and cannot insert entities manually.

 (For Android 30+, this feature is blocked by system limitations currently.)